Adams-Ghub/hello-react-front-end/README.md

 # 📖 Hello react front end <a name="about-project"></a>

-**Hello rails front-end** is a application that is built with react and meant to serve as the front end that uses an api from a rails application, hello rails backend a pi the serves messages to a front end application built with react.
+**Hello rails front-end** is a application that is built with react and meant to serve as the front end that uses an api from a rails application, <a href="https://github.com/Adams-Ghub/hello-rails-back-end/">Hello rails backend</a> that serves messages randomly.

 ## 🛠 Built With <a name="built-with"></a>